pumbers/journal-templates/README.md

 Create your own library of Journal Entry templates for any game system in Foundry VTT.

 This module can be added to any game system or world.
 When the world starts, it will load templates from the `journal-templates` folder within the world and make them available to the TinyMCE Editor used to write journal entries.
-If, for some reason, templates are not loading correctly, check the browser console for more detailed error messages.
+If, for some reason, templates are not loading correctly, a warning message will be displayed - check the browser console for more detailed error messages.

 The `templates` icon is added to the editor toolbar.